Ellie-Lucky-Go-Mochi/mc-exercise/FUBAR.md

 Why is it crossing the road all the time? and why isnt the farmer not keeping the chicken in the coop. he should consider cattle instead?

 ## HELLO THIS IS OUR BRANCH ##
+Now, I am more concerned about the monkeys that were jumping on the bed and the mom kept letting them break their heads.
+What do you say?